 - If the business is too large, diverse, or complex to be able to divide management out among members.

 - If the members lack the experience or skills to manage the company properly.

 If you choose a manager-managed structure, you can benefit from having managers running the business who are skilled in that area.
 When choosing this structure, you are required by law to indicate this choice on the LLC's organizational documents.
 This can be in either the Articles of Organization you file when you form your LLC or outlined in the Operating Agreement.

 When drafting your Operating Agreement, some management rights your members might want to retain include:

 - The ability to make all major decisions.

 If you need help with types of LLC members, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.